vbhvsingh0/vbhvsingh0/README.md

 I’m looking to collaborate on impactful, motivated problems either in Computational Chemistry which requires the knowledge of Quantum Chemistry or even data integrated problems that involves basic understanding of data-science.
 To collaborate reach out to me at the email: vaibhav.singh@temple.edu

-Also, do not hesitate if wanting to collaborate on playing sports such as Badminton, Cricket, Football 😄
+Also, do not hesitate if wanting to collaborate on playing Badminton/Cricket/Football/TT 😄